 The last hour of the trading day may also come with high market volatility, which tends to generate more stock trading.
 Many professional traders tend to trade actively in the morning session and step back during mid-day trading, when volatility is lower and the market is quieter than in the first and last hours of the day.

-Regular traders can perk up at the last hour of trading, where trading is typically more abundant and the size of trades generally climb as more buyers and sellers engage before the trading session closes out.
+Regular traders can perk up at the last hour of trading, where trading is typically more frequent and the size of trades generally climb as more buyers and sellers engage before the trading session closes out.
 Just as in the first hour of the trading day, amateur investors tend to wade into the markets, buying and selling on the day’s news.

 That activity can attract bigger, more seasoned traders who may be looking to take advantage of ill-considered positions by average investors, which increases market trading toward the close.